geky/ramcrc32bd/README.md

 space for the CRC, and gives us what's called a ["systematic code"][systematic-code].
-Alternatively we could actually multiply the message with our polynomial to get valid codewords, but that would just make everything more annoying without much benefit...
+Alternatively we could actually multiply the message with our polynomial to get valid codewords, but that would just make interacting with the message more annoying without much benefit...

 The neat thing is that this remainder operation does a real good job of mixing up all the bits.
 So if you choose a good CRC polynomial, it's very